jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-near.md

 property.
 Additionally, the <code>server</code> profile has been enabled as well.

-When running the `BootGeodeNearCachingCacheServerApplication` class, you should see output similar to the following:
+When running the `BootGemFireNearCachingCacheServerApplication` class, you should see output similar to the following:

 Server output